lumi-a/masters-thesis/thesis.typ

   kind: image,
   caption: [The sorted best instance found in the trials of @local-search-plot, achieving a score of $1.3725$.], ) <local-search-instance>

-The four zero-weight items are a product of negative items in the mutation $I'$ being rounded up to $0$, and contribute nothing to the instance.
-Unable to learn from this instance, we will try a different approach.

 == FunSearch: Local Search on Code Instead of Vectors <sec-funsearch-introduction>